AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

 Also the playback legend above the fader shows information about the cue list.
 The current cue is shown at the top in light blue, with the next cue below in dark blue.
-Fade progress of the cue is shown in a bargraph in the light blue bar.
+Fade progress of the cue is shown in a bar graph in the light blue bar.
 Below this the times for the next cue are shown - in time with up arrow and out time with down arrow, d for delay and f for fade.
 If the cue list is set to manual crossfade a red 'M' is shown.